Authentication WhatsApp Templates : Meaning, Examples & More

 Most authentication templates are approved within a few minutes to 24 hours.

-Read more: WhatsApp Template Approval Process
+Read more: WhatsApp Template Message Guide

 Best Practices for Authentication WhatsApp Templates